shishirpaudel75-debug/32114380project/README.md

 ## Key Results

-The simulation achieved strong classification results.
+The simulation achieved strong classification results on the synthetic feature-vector dataset.
 The simulated EfficientNet-B0 approach achieved approximately:

-- Test accuracy: 92.66%
+- Test accuracy: **99.53%**
-- Weighted F1-score: 0.9228
+- Weighted F1-score: **0.9952**
-- Mean ROC-AUC: 0.9977
+- Mean ROC-AUC: **1.0000**

-The results suggest that machine learning can be useful for hospital waste classification, but further work would be required using real hospital waste image datasets before practical NHS deployment.
+The SVM and Logistic Regression models achieved **100% accuracy** on the synthetic feature set.
+These high results should be interpreted as simulation-based performance rather than proof of direct NHS deployment readiness.
+Further work would be required using real hospital waste image datasets before practical NHS deployment.

 ## Limitations